mebmrauf/CSE423-Computer-Graphics/Notes/Final/FL04 - Curves.md

     Therefore, the point on the cubic Bézier curve at t = 0.5 is (4.5, 4.5, 3).
     ```

+### Problem 06

-- Given the four control points in 2D:
+Given the four control points in 2D:
 P0 = (0,0), P1 = (2,2), P2 = (4,-2), P3 = (6,0)
 Find the point on the cubic Bézier curve at t = 0.75.